 How to switch on the new features

 If you want to use the new features for your FPC monitor(s), you have to actively switch this on for individual monitors.
-Keep in mind that this works only for Google Chrome browsers.
+Keep in mind that this works only for Google Chrome browsers and only for public beta participants.